Monaco Telecom

-Monaco Telecom is the main telecommunications provider in the Principality of Monaco.
-The company was founded in 1997 following a decision by the government of Monaco to privatize the state-owned Office Monégasque des Téléphones.
+Monaco Telecom is the primary telecommunications provider in the Principality of Monaco.
+Established in 1997, the company was formed following the government of Monaco's decision to privatize the previously state-owned Office Monégasque des Téléphones.
+Monaco Telecom provides various services including internet access and mobile phone services.
+It is a key entity in facilitating communication within Monaco and connecting the principality to global telecommunications networks.
+Additionally, the company operates a retail store which functions as a point of service and customer interaction.

 International development

 Africa

 In August 2012, Monaco Telecom sold its stake in its subsidiary, Afinis Communications - a Casablanca, Morocco-based telecommunications provider serving Africa's largest corporations - to SkyVision.
 In September of the same year, the Planor/Kome CESSE/Monaco Telecom consortium was awarded Mali's third mobile telephone licence.
 Monaco Telecom is the technical partner in the consortium, which operates through the Malian company, Alpha Telecom Mali.

 Asia

 Monaco Telecom owned a 36.75% stake in Roshan, Afghanistan's leading telecommunications provider, and was the technical lead for the deployment of the Roshan's mobile-telephone network in Afghanistan.
 Deployment of the network was completed in July 2003.
 In Afghanistan, which is currently undergoing massive reconstruction, Monaco Telecom also offered a range of complementary telecommunications services, including ISP data networks, leased lines, call centres, and emergency numbers.
 Monaco Telecom sold its 36.75% stake to AKFED in August 2020, making it the sole owner.
 Monaco Telecom also has an office in Dubai, in the United Arab Emirates.